Welcome to our guide to the most popular types of interior doors including ideas for styles, materials and designs.

 Hidden Doors

-Hidden doors, as their name suggests, are doors which are meant to be concealed and are designed to be unnoticeable in a home.
-These doors are often custom-made and can be integrated into the design of a built in furniture.
+Hidden doors, as their name suggests, are meant to be concealed and are designed to be unnoticeable in a home.
+These types are often custom-made and can be integrated into the design of built-in furniture.

 Hidden doors are a practical way to increase storage and add a little bit of secret fun to a space.
-They help save up floor space since you can create a multi functioning built in furniture to conceal the doorway.
+They help save up floor space since you can create multi-functioning built-in furniture to conceal the doorway.

-These types of interior doors also offer the perfect opportunity to put a neglected space into good use.
-In addition, hidden doors may also be used to keep an entire room out of sight, like a safe room.
+These types also offer the perfect opportunity to put a neglected space into good use.
+In addition, they may also be used to keep an entire room out of sight, like a safe room.

 Hidden doors look like bookshelves or cabinetry and can be painted or stained to match the other woodwork in the room.

 You often see hidden doors in offices and home libraries, where you can surround yourself with walls of books, sink into a warm, worn leather reading chair, and get lost in the grand homes of Rivendell.
-There are several blogs that have hacks for creating DIY hidden doors with inexpensive Swedish bookcases.
+Several blogs have hacks for creating DIY hidden doors with inexpensive Swedish bookcases.

 Dutch Doors

-Also known as “stable doors”, Dutch doors or half doors are door that are divided horizontally in half.
-Dutch doors are split between the top and the bottom, so you can open one part of the door but leave the other part open.
+Also known as “stable” or “half”, Dutch doors are divided horizontally in half.
+Dutch doors are split between the top and the bottom, so you can open one part but leave the other part open.

-Most people think of exterior doors when they see Dutch doors, but they are a great addition to the interior of your home.
+Most people think of exterior styles when they see Dutch doors, but they are a great addition to the interior of your home.

 Traditionally, Dutch doors were used to keep animals out of farmhouses or to keep children within the confines of a home.
-But throughout the years, the design of Dutch doors became more versatile.
+However, throughout the years, the design of Dutch doors became more versatile.

-Dutch doors offer a perfect way to connect spaces especially for rooms in the house which have space restrictions.
-Its special design works well for dividing spaces and opening rooms to the outside environment, while allowing light and air to pass through.
+Dutch doors offer a perfect way to connect spaces, especially for rooms in the house that have space restrictions.
+Its special design works well for dividing spaces and opening rooms to the outside environment while allowing light and air to pass through.

-Dutch doors may be used as a primary entrance or alternatively, they can be utilized as doorways for kitchens, tool sheds, workshops, back doors, offices or nurseries.
+Dutch doors may be used as a primary entrance or alternatively, they can be utilized as doorways for kitchens, tool sheds, workshops, back exits, offices, or nurseries.

 A playroom is a great place for a Dutch door.
 The bottom half can remain closed, containing and hiding the mess, and the top half can remain open so you can hear the kids and easily see into the room as you pass by.